cooper/quiki/RUNNING.md

 quiki -w -bind=1.2.3.4 -port=9091 -host=sites.example.com
 ```

-### Alternate config and sites locations
+### Alternate quiki directory
 By default, the wizard creates a directory at `~/quiki` to store your quiki
-configuration and sites.
-It will write the configuration file to `~/quiki/quiki.conf` and
+configuration, user database, sites, and other server data.
+It will write the
-create a sites root directory at `~/quiki/wikis`.
+configuration file to `~/quiki/quiki.conf` and create a sites root directory
+at `~/quiki/wikis`.

-If you want to store the config and sites elsewhere, you can specify like so:
+If you want to store data in a different location, you can specify:
 ```
-quiki -w -config=/etc/quiki.conf -wikis-dir=/var/www/wikis
+quiki -w -dir=/data/quiki
 ```

+The `-wikis-dir` flag can still be used to override the wikis subdirectory location
+if you need wikis stored separately (though this is no longer recommended).

 See the [configuration spec](doc/configuration.md) for all options.